 This paper studies how digital payment technologies affect the amount of insurance households can attain under spatially-correlated shocks when risk-sharing links are endogenously formed.
 I develop a quantitative model in which households form transfer networks over space, treating their own partnerships as substitutable and others' linking decisions as strategic complements to their own.
 Households jointly agree to strengthen their partnerships but can unilaterally weaken them, leading to multiple stable network configurations.
 I use the model to quantify welfare gains from informal transfer networks in Tanzania after the 2008 introduction of mobile money, which lowered the costs of transporting money across space.
 By 2028, the diffusion of mobile money generates average welfare gains of 0.9%, about two-thirds of which arise from network reorganization in response to the technology.
 Welfare gains are progressive, driven by an enhanced redistributive role of transfers but diminished insurance benefits.

-AI and Scale: A Quantitative Task-Based Theory of Automation [Draft]
+AI, Scale, and Task-Based Theories of Automation [Draft]

 with Danial Lashkari, Wensu Li, and Neil Thompson